webdev-vignesh/Web-Apps-With-JS/README.md

 # Web-Apps-With-JS
-Creating web based applications using Vannila JS, HTML, CSS
+Creating web applications using Vannila JS, HTML, CSS This repository is going to be a collection of Web applications that I create on my learning journey